What is the Role of Capacitor in AC and DC Circuit?

 In an AC circuit, capacitor reverses its charges as the current alternates and produces a lagging voltage (in other words, capacitor provides leading current in AC circuits and networks)

-Role and Performance of Capacitor in DC Circuit:
+Role of Capacitor in DC Circuits:

 In a DC Circuit, the capacitor once charged with the applied voltage acts as an open switch.